Derek Bell (baseball): Houston Astros

-New York
+New York Mets

-Bell was unfazed by the deal.
-When informed that he'd been traded to the Mets, he said, "Christmas came early for me.
+When informed that he'd been traded to the Mets, Bell said, "Christmas came early for me.
 I'm very happy.
 I told my agent I'm going to run, I'm so excited."
 With Bell as their starting right fielder, the Mets made the playoffs as the National League Wild Card.
 On August 21, Bell got the opportunity to pitch the eighth inning of a blowout against the Padres.
 His first pitch, which Bell described as an eephus pitch, was clocked at 47 MPH, and he ultimately surrendered three hits and three walks, giving up four earned runs and one unearned run (resulting from an error by catcher Todd Pratt).

 Bell sprained his ankle during the first game of the NLDS, and missed the remainder of the playoffs.
-The Mets defeated the San Francisco Giants in the NLDS and the St. Louis Cardinals in the NLCS, but were defeated in five games by the New York Yankees in the World Series.
 Following the 2000 season, Bell's contract with the Mets expired and the team made no effort to retain his services.
 He later signed a two-year contract with the Pittsburgh Pirates in the offseason, following the World Series.